aldochristiaan/salad/docs/How-to.md

 }
 ```

-We are using Junit5 instead of Junit4.
-To help appium server lifecycle.
+> ✅ Salad uses **JUnit 5** instead of JUnit 4 to better manage the Appium server lifecycle.

+---

-### Capabilities Properties
+## ⚙️ Capabilities Properties

-In order to make automation works you have to provide `DesiredCapabilities`.
+To run automation, you must provide `DesiredCapabilities`.

-You must provide a file contains list of capabilities or you can pass it as a parameter in your code.
+You can either:
+- Load them from a `.properties` file, or
+- Pass them directly in your code.

-Place `capabilities.properties` in project root folder:
+Place a `capabilities.properties` file in your project root:

 ```
 app=/Users/APK/app-debug.apk